destin2001/dwan.nguyen/README.md

+dwan.nguyn@gmail.com

-### To kickstart the boilerplate, run the following commands:
+### To clone & kickstart the portfolio, run the following commands:

 ```bash
 yarn